int08h/blog/content/post/ode-to-a-vyukov-queue.md

 # Introduction

-This post celebrates an instance of simplicity in action: [Dmitry Vyukov](https://twitter.com/dvyukov)'s[^1] Multi-Producer Single-Consumer (DV-MPSC) queue.
+This post celebrates an instance of simplicity in action: [Dmitry Vyukov](https://twitter.com/dvyukov)'s[^1] Multi-Producer Single-Consumer queue (DV-MPSC) .

 [^1]: Dmitry's site [1024cores.net](http://www.1024cores.net) accumulates years of his insight into synchronization algorithms, multicore/multiprocessor development, and systems programming.
 If nothing else, visit his [queue taxonomy](http://www.1024cores.net/home/lock-free-algorithms/queues) and stand humbled knowing Dmitry has probably **forgotten** more about each dimension in that design space that most people presently know.
 As of this writing Dmitry is at Google where he's working on all manner of [wicked](https://github.com/google/syzkaller)-[cool](https://www.linuxplumbersconf.org/2016/ocw//system/presentations/3471/original/Sanitizers.pdf) [dynamic](https://github.com/dvyukov/go-fuzz) testing tools.

-Using Brooks' terminology, DV-MPSC addresses **essential complexity** and no more resulting in something *easy to understand* and *easy to implement*.
-Such clarity is an uncommon property in the concurrent algorithm space and has no doubt contributed to adoption of DV-MPSC in mainstream concurrent systems like [Netty (via JCTools)](https://github.com/JCTools/JCTools/blob/master/jctools-core/src/main/java/org/jctools/queues/MpscLinkedQueue.java), [Akka](https://github.com/akka/akka/blob/master/akka-actor/src/main/java/akka/dispatch/AbstractNodeQueue.java) and [Rust](https://github.com/rust-lang/rust/blob/master/src/libstd/sync/mpsc/mpsc_queue.rs)[^3].
+DV-MPSC is one of those rare solutions that addresses **essential complexity** and no more.
+The result is something *easy to understand* and *easy to implement*.
+Such clarity is uncommon in the concurrent algorithm space and has no doubt contributed to adoption of DV-MPSC in mainstream concurrent systems like [Netty (via JCTools)](https://github.com/JCTools/JCTools/blob/master/jctools-core/src/main/java/org/jctools/queues/MpscLinkedQueue.java), [Akka](https://github.com/akka/akka/blob/master/akka-actor/src/main/java/akka/dispatch/AbstractNodeQueue.java) and [Rust](https://github.com/rust-lang/rust/blob/master/src/libstd/sync/mpsc/mpsc_queue.rs)[^3].

 [^3]: Akka and JCTools change the algorithm slightly to make it linearizable at the expense of a weaker progress condition in `pop`.
 This is to necessary to conform to the `java.lang.Queue` interface.
 Consult [this post](http://psy-lob-saw.blogspot.com/2015/04/porting-dvyukov-mpsc.html) to start down *that* rabbit-hole (beware it's a deep one).

-Such elegance is not without tradeoffs and we'll investigate the compromises and their implications below.
+Such elegance is not without tradeoffs.
+We'll investigate the compromises and their implications below.

 > ## Terminology Review
 >
-> This post uses concurrent [progress condition](http://doc.akka.io/docs/akka/current/general/terminology.html#Non-blocking_Guarantees__Progress_Conditions_)
-> terminology to describe certain properties of DV-MPSC.
+> This post dicusses the [progress condition](http://doc.akka.io/docs/akka/current/general/terminology.html#Non-blocking_Guarantees__Progress_Conditions_) properties of DV-MPSC.
 To get all readers on the same page, terms herein are used as follows:
 >
 > | Progress Condition |Definition   | Think of it as |
 > |---|---|---|